-So, you have survived the October Halloween parties, candy galore and Thanksgiving dinner, now, we are approaching all the wonderful family get-togethers, traveling, countdown of Christmas shopping, change in weather, and then all the amazing FOOD mixed in with a sprinkle of NO TIME TO EXERCISE for one “really hot mess.”
+So, you have survived the October Halloween parties, candy galore, and Thanksgiving dinner, now, we are approaching all the wonderful family get-togethers, traveling, a countdown of Christmas shopping, change in weather, and then all the amazing FOOD mixed in with a sprinkle of NO TIME TO EXERCISE for one “really hot mess.”
 Well, no worries!
-I have the ONE perfect, time saving, “no-time-to-go-to-the-gym” pose that tones and shapes the entire body in just 60 seconds.
+I have the ONE perfect, time-saving, “no-time-to-go-to-the-gym” pose that tones and shapes the entire body in just 60 seconds.
 Yep, just 60 seconds!
 It’s nice to have one less thing to stress over this month, isn’t it?
 Let me know if you need any other suggestions or help, my friends.
 See you back here next month!

 High Plank Pose (Uttihita Chaturanga Dandasana)

 High Plank Pose tones and strengthens every part of the body: legs, back, arms, shoulders, abdomen, hips, and butt.
 It’s the one thing you should do every single day even if you have no time to do anything else.

 Here are 4 reasons why doing a High Plank Pose every day is a must

 - You’ll see definition in your arms you never thought you’d see again!
 After 50, arms will lose strength if they don’t get worked out.
 This happens much faster too busy to work out.
 By doing High Plank every day, especially if you push yourself to hold the pose for over 60 seconds at a time, you’ll see noticeable changes in the look and tone of your arms.